 GIIF STRATEGY The GIIF trust fund supports four pillars to build nascent index insurance markets:

-Awareness Raising: media promotion and public education campaigns for insurers, distributors, and farmer - substantial part of the pilot start-up costs as index insurance markets are new and not well understood;
+Awareness Raising: media promotion and public education campaigns for insurers, distributors, and farmers - substantial part of the pilot start-up costs as index insurance markets are new and not well understood;

 Capacity Building: grants to implementing partners to support training for local insurers and financial institutions on the design of index insurance policies and claims process; and funding for the WB to strengthen legal, regulatory and supervisory systems related to index insurance at the national and regional levels; and other advisory activities to both private and public stakeholders;

 TECHNICAL PARTNERS Most implementing partners have little or no reinsurance and actuarial modeling experience.
 They have little or no experience developing insurance and reinsurance policy wordings.
 Our technical partner (Swiss Re) assists our implementing partners with reviewing their products, pricing the products and developing insurance and reinsurance contract documentation.
 They also help explain reinsurance technical issues to the regulators.
 GIIF is also exploring technical partnerships with other specialists such as contract designers and satellite data providers.